 For any given application, the two C’s that primarily govern the conductive ink selection process are cost and conductivity.
 Some other key factors that govern decisions include substrate compatibility, the ink’s molecular structure, final product application, and power efficiency requirements.
 Some of the conductive inks employed by GMN include:

-a) Silver and silver chloride inks: Silver inks offer superior conductivity and low resistance.
+Silver inks offer superior conductivity and low resistance.
 They are compatible with a broad range of substrates including polyester, polycarbonate, glass, and vinyl, and are resistant to abrasion, folds, and creases.
-Their high adhesion, high flexibility and ease of printability have made them the ideal choice in medical electrodes and membrane circuits.
+Their high adhesion, high flexibility, and ease of printability have made them the ideal choice in medical electrodes and membrane circuits.

-b) Carbon-based inks: Carbon inks offer higher resistance, lower conductivity, and superior durability as compared to silver inks.
-They protect silver inks from silver migration, shield circuits from shorting and are cheaper than silver inks.
+Carbon inks offer higher resistance, lower conductivity, and superior durability as compared to silver inks.
+They protect silver inks from silver migration, shield circuits from shorting, and are cheaper than silver inks.
 They also offer similar benefits as silver inks in terms of adhesion properties, ease of printability, and substrate compatibility.
 Carbon inks are often blended with silver inks to achieve the desired balance between resistivity, conductivity, and cost.
 Typical applications at GMN include cost-effective capacitive touch switches.

-c) Gold and platinum inks: Given the huge cost hurdles associated with noble metals like gold and platinum, these inks are usually produced and utilized in very small quantities.
+Given the huge cost hurdles associated with noble metals like gold and platinum, these inks are usually produced and utilized in very small quantities.
 GMN occasionally employs them in the product development stage or in applications where performance benefits outweigh the cost barrier.
-For example, gold is used in applications where high resistance to oxidation is crucial and platinum is seen in applications that demand high conductivity.
+For example, gold is used in applications where high oxidation resistance is crucial and platinum is seen in applications that demand high conductivity.

-d) Other metal-based inks: Copper inks can be used as a cheaper alternative to silver inks, given its high conductivity, but its low stability often poses limitations on its use.
+Copper ink can be used as a cheaper alternative to silver inks, given its high conductivity, but its low stability often poses limitations on its use.
 While nickel offers high durability, it is more expensive than carbon inks.

 To learn about non-conductive functional inks, stay tuned for our next blog.